ai598d/ROSBOT/README.md

 ## fiz_services
 ###### Overview
-This is a basic package consists of two nodes (server and client). use command
+This is a basic package consists of two nodes (server and client).
-$ roslaunch fiz_topic Publisher_subscriber.launch to fire up this package.
+Counts words from a input sentence.

 ###### How to run
    - clone to the ros workspace to source directory.
    - use $catkin_make command to build the catkin.
    - source the directory with $ source devel/setup.bash.
-   - use $ roslaunch fiz_topic Publisher_subscriber.launch\ from ubuntu terminal.
+   - use $ roslaunch fiz_topic Publisher_subscriber.launch _inputSentence_\ from ubuntu terminal.

 ###### list of src files
    - client_server.launch (returns word count of an input sentence.
 WordCount.srv can be found in srv folder)